More

 kiosk mode on windows

 Lock your device to a single application for streamlined use and security.
-Follow this simple guide to set up Kiosk Mode on your Windows machine
+Follow this simple guide to set up Kiosk Mode on your Windows 10 and Windows 11 machine.

-How to Configure Single-App Kiosk Mode on Windows 10 and 11
+How to Configure Single-App Kiosk Mode on Windows 10 and Windows 11

-How to Configure Multi-App Kiosk Mode on Windows 10 and 11
+How to Configure Multi-App Kiosk Mode on Windows 10 and Windows 11

 Pre-requisites for Enabling Kiosk Mode on Windows 10 and Windows 11 devices